-1. WLAs are expressed as daily maximum; NA = not applicable, no point sources.
-Existing and future continuous discharges are required to meet the prescribed loading for the pollutant of concern.
-Loadings were developed based upon permitted flow and assuming an allowable permitted maximum concentration of 400cfu/100ml.
+1. WLAs are expressed as a daily maximum; NA = not applicable, no point sources.
+Continuous discharges are required to meet the prescribed loading or the existing instream standard for the pollutant of concern.
+Loadings were developed based upon permitted flow and an allowable permitted maximum concentration of 400cfu/100ml.

 2. Percent reduction applies to all NPDES-permitted stormwater discharges, including current and future MS4, construction and industrial discharges covered under permits numbered SCS & SCR.
 Stormwater discharges are expressed as a percentage reduction due to the uncertain nature of stormwater discharge volumes and recurrence intervals.
-Stormwater discharges are required to meet percentage reduction or the existing instream standard or the pollutant of concern in accordance with their NPDES permit.
+Stormwater discharges are required to meet percentage reduction or the existing instream standard for pollutant of concern in accordance with their NPDES permit.

-3. Percent reduction applies to existing instream load; Where Percentage Reduction = (Existing Load-Load Allocation) / Existing Load
+3. Percent reduction applies to existing instream load.

-4. By implementing the best management practices that are prescribed in either the SCDOT annual SWMP or the SCDOT MS4 Permit to address fecal coliform, the SCDOT will comply with this TMDL and its applicable WLA to the maximum extent practicable (MEP) as required by its MS4 permit.
+4. By implementing the best management practices that are prescribed in either the SCDOT annual SWMP or the SCDOT MS4 permit to address fecal coliform, the SCDOT will comply with this TMDL and its applicable WLA to the maximum extent practicable (MEP) as required by its MS4 permit